Gilandel/utils-old/README.md

 ##Over:
 - AbstractOverComparable: Class to force the implementation of compareTo method
 - AbstractOverObject: Class to force implementation of toString, equals and hashCode

+# utils-aop
+- AbstractAspect: Base to include AOP (logging and profiling) in an application